 Our Chief Executive Officer and President, Dr. Kibarian, is also a co-founder of the Company.
-The "Stock Ownership of Certain Beneficial Owners and Management" table below sets forth his total percentage ownership of the Company's common stock as of April 1, 2013.
+As of April 4, 2016, Dr. Kibarian owned 8.0% of the Company's common stock.
 Given his significant equity stake, Dr. Kibarian's interests are strongly aligned with our other stockholders and, accordingly, he has a powerful incentive to manage the Company from the perspective of an owner.
 As such, Dr. Kibarian has requested that, instead of using the limited shares available for issuance under the Company's stock plans to further increase his ownership interest, the Compensation Committee use such shares for awards to other employees of the Company, in the Compensation Committee's sole discretion and judgment, to further the Company's ability to provide appropriate incentives aimed at motivating and retaining such employees and the creation of further long-term stockholder value.
-Also, for similar reasons, Dr. Kibarian has requested that he not receive an annual discretionary cash bonus in 2012 for 2011 performance, which the Compensation Committee honored despite positive and sustained individual performance in 2011.
-However, based on the significant positive Company performance in 2012 as described in the "Pay for Performance Compensation Program" section above, the Compensation Committee nonetheless awarded Dr. Kibarian an incentive cash bonus under the 2012 PPCP.
+As also stated above, Dr. Kibarian has generally requested that the Compensation Committee not use cash to increase his salary or award him discretionary bonuses but that it conserve cash for other purposes, including funding the business and compensating other employees.
+In accordance with his desire, Dr. Kibarian did not receive an increase to his base salary or a cash bonus for many years.
+However, by 2012, this approach left Dr. Kibarian's salary nearing the 25th percentile of the competitive market data.
+As a result and at the request of the Compensation Committee, Dr. Kibarian has agreed to modest salary increases each year beginning in May 2012, which are designed to better align his salary with the peer data.
+Dr. Kibarian received a modest annual incentive bonus under the PPCP for performance in calendar years 2012 and 2013, but declined to take a bonus under the PPCP or otherwise for 2014 performance.
+The base salary and cash bonuses paid to Dr. Kibarian are set forth in the "Summary Compensation Table" below.